-The Palmetto Basics are five evidence-based parenting and caregiving principles that encompass much of what experts find is important for children from birth to age three.
-Every child from every background can benefit from routinely experiencing Palmetto Basics learning experiences.
-Therefore, the Palmetto Basics Initiative is working through a broad range of institutions to ensure that every parent and caregiver is fully supported by family and friends to use the Palmetto Basics practices in everyday life.
+The Basics are five evidence-based parenting and caregiving principles that encompass much of what experts find is important for children from birth to age three.
+Every child from every background can benefit from routinely experiencing The Basics learning experiences.
+Therefore, The Basics Initiative is working through a broad range of institutions to ensure that every parent and caregiver is fully supported by family and friends to use The Basics practices in everyday life.

 The Basics Multi-City Network has five founding organizations, each with a distinctive role, but which collaborate as a team on the Campaign’s goals and objectives, program design, delivery strategies, and operational issues.
 Trustees of the Black Philanthropy Fund (BPF)—a leadership and philanthropic organization of senior African Americans—have invested personal time and financial resources to organize, launch, and lead the Campaign.
 The Achievement Gap Initiative (AGI) at Harvard University developed the content and remains deeply engaged with the BPF in implementation, documentation, and evaluation.
 The Department of Pediatrics at Boston Medical Center is developing additional media material with a special focus on critical moments in parent-child interaction and linked specifically to the original AGI content.
 The Mayor of Boston, Marty Walsh, and the City’s Education Chief oversee participation by City departments, making this a genuine public- private partnership.
 WGBH Public Broadcasting has led video production, with funding from the BPF and content from the AGI.
 See below for additional detail on each founding organization.